qvshuo/fdotfiles/README.md

-# fdotfiles
+# ndotfiles
-dotfiles for fedora.
+dotfiles for NixOS.